-New eligibility algorithm threatens at-home care for 8,000 seniors and...
+New eligibility algorithm threatens at-home care for 8,000 seniors, di...

 The state has generally characterized those who will lose coverage as people who don’t have needs significant enough to qualify in the first place.

-In a slideshow for providers during a recent training, the state recommended when delivering the news of ineligibility to individuals, that they “exude confidence” and “put a positive spin on ineligibility,” along with connecting them to other resources and expressing sympathy.
+In a slideshow for providers during a recent training, the state recommended when delivering the news of ineligibility to individuals, that they “exude confidence” and “put a positive spin on ineligibility”, along with connecting them to other resources and expressing sympathy.

 Because the department has been providing two scores, advocates can see which clients will not qualify under the new algorithm and have been able to track it.